0xJs/CARTP-cheatsheet/README.md

 ## Server Side Template Injection
 - SSTI allows an attacker to abuse template syntax to inject payloads in a template that is executed on the server side.
 - That is, we can get command execution on a server by abusing this.
+- Find we webapp which is vulnerable, test with injectin a expression ```{{7*7}}``` and see if it gets evaluated.
+- The way expression is evaluated means that, most probably, either PHP or Python is used for the web app.
+We may need to run some trial and error methods to find out the exact language and template framework.
+- Use ```{{config.items()}}``` and see if it works.
+- Check if a managed identity is assigned (Check for the env variables IDENTITY_HEADER and IDENTITY_ENDPOINT)

 # Authenticated enumeration
 ## Enumeration through Azure portal